Ford aims to set up German bank this year to offset any Brexit risk

-LONDON (Reuters) - Ford (F.N) said on Tuesday it hopes to set up a bank in Germany in the second half of the year after applying for a licence in the country as part of its strategy to mitigate any risk from Britain leaving the European Union.
+LONDON, Feb 20 (Reuters) - Ford said on Tuesday it hopes to set up a bank in Germany in the second half of the year after applying for a licence in the country as part of its strategy to mitigate any risk from Britain leaving the European Union.

-Ford Credit Europe (FCE) sought a German banking licence, to run alongside its existing British one, last year because the future of passporting, which allows financial firms to serve the whole EU from a single base, is uncertain after Brexit.
+Ford Credit Europe (FCE) would retain its licence in Britain but applied for a German equivalent last year because the future of passporting, which allows for any financial firm to serve the whole EU region from a single base, is uncertain after Brexit.

 “We anticipate that the German bank will be established in the second half of 2018,” said a spokesman.